Jcream1/CMPM163Labs/README.md

 4. Area light only work when baking a light map.
 Area lights shine in all directions to one side of a rectangular plane.

 Material:
+My computer desk:
 <img src="Images/Desk.jpg" width="200">;

+So I first created a material in balck, then adjusted both values of metallic and smoothness to 1.
+I also added a reflection probe to  make it reflect lights like my desk.

+Textures:
+There are 2 cubes with different textures.
+These textures are downloaded from Lab4 assets.
+I applied them to the deault cubes.

+Skybox:
+I just used the same skybox as Lab5.